 In terms of quality and security of employment, more than half of the firms do not conclude written employment contracts with their employees and more than a third do not register their employees for social security and health insurance.
 Even within the firms, the heterogeneity is considerable-in more than a third of the firms, only some of the employees have access to social security and health insurance.
 In 40% of MSMEs, some or even all employees earn less than the legal minimum wage of FCFA 60,000 (approx. EUR 92) and less than 40% of the firms have offered their employees training in recent years.

-Programme The programme to be evaluated offers young Ghanaian women the opportunity for training in the fashion industry and is implemented as part of the Special Initiative on Training and Job Creation in Ghana.
+Programme The programme to be evaluated offers young Ghanaian women the opportunity for training in the fashion industry and is implemented as part of the Special Initiative “Decent Work for a Just Transition“ in Ghana.
 The target group are disadvantaged young women from rural and urban areas who complete a training programme in the fashion industry over the course of multiple months and are supported in their subsequent job search.
 The aim of the programme is to improve the employment status and standard of living of the participants and to provide a skilled workforce for the fashion industry through a labour market-oriented training programme.

 Evaluation The evaluation is based on a baseline data collection before the start of the programme and an endline data collection to take place approximately six months after the end of the programme activities.
 The surveys include questions on current income and living conditions as well as personality traits, among others.
 Baseline data collection has started in May 2021.
 Programme activities began in 2021 and 1,529 women could be mobilised until August 2021.
 Programme activities started from October 2021 onwards and were staggered across regions and training providers.
 Out of the interested women meeting the entry criteria, over half of the women were randomly selected to participate in the programme, while those not selected form the control group.
 In the endline survey in 2022, both groups are interviewed again in order to clearly distinguish programme effects from other developments.